saaduk7/file_comparison/README.md

   except:
       txt=""

+Then we can use pip install pyemf3-master.zip to install pyemf3

 Once the libraries are install you can run the file_comparison.py file using python file_comparison.py.
 It also needs config.txt file where the folder paths and output path is stated.